raito-io/cli-plugin-aws-account/README.md

 * Support for other AWS partitions everywhere (e.g. china and gov-cloud) (typically not working in arn matching)
 * To improve: Error handling (for concurrent jobs).
 See 'error handling' TODOs
 * Have standard logging for all messages where we skip things because we don't support it.
 For example, always start with 'UNSUPPORTED: '
+* How do we handle the case where the name of a policy is the same as the name of a role?
+We seem to be putting them in the same maps.

 Not planned for now
 * Denies as Action in policies